gyaresu/gareth-galera-lab/README.md

 Those same scenarios are where TLS-secured replication really matters: when nodes live in different racks, buildings, or subnets, you're relying on the certificates to authenticate peers and encrypt sensitive state transfers instead of trusting the network perimeter.

-That's why this demo is a bit of a Trojan horse: it looks like a Galera lab, but the real lesson is how mutual TLS unlocks secure database topologies that aren't confined to a single subnet.
+That's why this demo is a bit of a Trojan horse: it looks like a Galera lab, but the real lesson I want to share is how mutual TLS unlocks secure database topologies that aren't confined to a single subnet.
 By issuing mTLS material for both replication and application clients, you can spread `galera1.example.com`, `galera2.example.com`, and `galera3.example.com` across IPv4 or IPv6 segments without complex firewall rules.
 Routing only needs to carry the ports; the TLS layer enforces who can talk to whom and keeps the data encrypted in transit.

 ---